 By the way, you can take the theory part of driving lessons online from the comfort of your house.
 You don’t have to attend classes.
 This should be good news for you if you are vulnerable to the Covid-19 pandemic or finds online lessons more convenient for whatever reasons.

-But for the practical lessons, you have to be present in-person to apply the in-class lessons.
+But for the practical lessons, you must be present in person to apply the in-class lessons.
 To increase your chances of passing the road test, you have to practice driving on the road.

-You can practice driving as long as you have a valid learner’s permit and an experienced driver with a driver’s license seated next to you.
+You can practice driving if you have a valid learner’s permit and an experienced driver with a driver’s license seated next to you.

 The big question is: where is the best place to practice driving?
-As you will find out, each place depends on your confidence level, and the experience mastered so far.
+As you will find out, each place depends on your confidence level and the experience you have mastered so far.

 1. Empty Parking Lots

 This has to be on top; after all, “empty places to practice driving near me” is one of the most searched solutions on the internet search engines by the starters.